parryb/cis_security_hardening/REFERENCE.md

 Data type: `Boolean`

 Sets rule enforcemt.
-If set to true, code will be exeuted to bring the system into a comliant state.
+If set to true, code will be exeuted to bring the system into a compliant state.

 Default value: `false`